THE POLITICAL CHANGE IN DEMOCRACY AND TOTALITARIANISM

 democracy, if it is a real democracy, cannot experience revolution.

-There are two general ways of political change - revolutionary and evolutionary.
-The features of revolutionary political change are abrupt reversal of political system, accompanied by social, cultural, and economic unrest, swift change of political elites and state laws.
-The progressive or evolutionary path of political change is opposite to the revolutionary transformation.
-It is a gradual process of modification in government, laws, social elites, mainstream culture and economy.
+There are two general ways for political change - revolutionary and evolutionary.
+The features of revolutionary political change are abrupt reversal of political system, accompanied by social, cultural, and economic unrest, swift change in political elites and state laws.
+The progressive or evolutionary path is opposite to the revolutionary transformation.
+It is a gradual process of modification in the way of governing, in the laws, social elites, mainstream culture, and economy.

-Revolutionary change is a result of long-standing suppression of heterogeneous political, social, cultural or economic interests by given central power.
-An elite who stays long in power and responds to the interests of the masses with oppression has no other destiny but swift and sometimes spectacular end.
+Revolutionary change is a result of a long-standing suppression of heterogeneous political, social, cultural or economic interests by a given central power.
+An elite that stays long in power and works against the interest of society in general is destined to a swift and sometimes spectacular end.

 There are numerous historical examples that support an objective political law - the oppression can exist and "men of the day" can exercise their authority for a long period of time, but this state of monolith strength cannot last forever.
-Thus, every elite that exercises its sway unconstrained, without compromises and concessions, who does not share its authority except with its cronies, soon or later, will be deposed by another powerful group or will face the fury of the masses.
+Thus, every elite that exercises its power without (self-)constrain, without compromises and concessions, that does not share its authority except with cronies and close allies, soon or later, will be deposed by another powerful group, or will face the fury of the masses.

 The oppressive elite, at one point of its rule, could expect increased internal opposition and conflicts between its own factions, calamities within its own party, and external pressure that usually would support the dissident forces.
 This could lead to a gradual change of the ruling actors, it may result in some modification of political status quo such as implementation of new laws and temporary and partial liberalization, but not to qualitative reform of political system.